ROCK offers a few different options for storing your music, each with advantages and disadvantages.

 Migrating To ROCK

-If you're setting up ROCK, and your Roon Core had previously been running on Mac, Windows, or Linux, you'll need to migrate your Roon database.
+If you're setting up ROCK, and your Roon Server had previously been running on Mac, Windows, or Linux, you'll need to migrate your Roon database.
 Your database includes your playlists, edits, play history, tags, settings, and more.
-This guide will walk ...
+This guide will ...

 Nucleus Internal Storage